muthuvenki/Searching-Text-In-Image/README.md

 # Searching-Text-In-Image
 Searching A Text or Keyword in The Handwritten Scanned Pile of Images

 Have you ever faced a problem in finding a text or keyword in the handwritten scanned pile of documents?
 And got frustrated for doing it manually?
-Added, cursed yourself for doing such job?
+Added, cursed yourself for doing such a job?
 Sometimes you might have cursed the technology too! for not making your job easier.

-Anytime while doing this kind of work, did you thought or search in internet is there any application which can solve your problem?
-If that so believe me, you were in a right place!
+Anytime while doing this kind of work, did you thought or search on the internet is there any application that can solve your problem?
+If that so believe me, you were in the right place!

 ### Let’s breakdown our problem statement as execution steps,

 - [x] Image Processing: Converting the scanned copy of the handwritten images into the machine-readable text.
-- [x] Search Keyword: Scanning the converted image to text document to find given keywords.
+- [x] Search Keyword: Scanning the converted image to a text document to find given keywords.
-- [x] Highlight Keyword: Highlighting the found keywords in the different color which helps the reader to read it fast.
+- [x] Highlight Keyword: Highlighting the found keywords in a different color which helps the reader to read it fast.
-- [x] Restore Image: After successful process of searching and highlighting store the image back to its original for.
+- [x] Restore Image: After the successful process of searching and highlighting store the image back to its original form.

 ### Pre-requisites